/cmux-agents

 - BrainLayer agents are sequential — stagger by 10s+ (SQLite = single writer)

-wait_forcoverage or a file-based completion contract — no silent "I'll monitor." - Gems to ALL active agents — when you receive new research/context while agents run, send to ALL active workers immediately via
+wait_forcoverage or a file-based completion contract - Gems to ALL active agents — send new research/context to every active worker with a one-line why-it-matters note

 - Pass role, not column; never type a leading